pgpointcloud/pointcloud/README.md

 > The compression_config semantic depends on the global compression scheme.
 > Allowed global compression schemes are:
 >  - auto -- determined by pcid
->  - ght  -- no compression config supported
 >  - laz -- no compression config supported
 >  - dimensional
 >      configuration is a comma-separated list of per-dimension